Da Nang: Republic of Vietnam

-During the Vietnam War, what is now the Da Nang International Airport was a major air base used by the South Vietnamese and United States Air Forces.

-The base became one of the world's busiest aircraft hubs during the war, reaching an average of 2,595 aircraft traffic operations daily, more than any other airport and airbase in the world at that time.
-The final U.S. ground combat operations in Vietnam concluded on 13 August 1972, when a residual force of the 196th Light Infantry Brigade was stood down in Đà Nẵng.
-B Battery, 3rd Battalion, 82nd Field Artillery Regiment fired the last U.S. artillery round, and the 3rd Battalion, 21st Infantry Regiment completed its final patrols.
-This remaining contingent was designated "Operation Gimlet."
-Following the U.S. withdrawal and during the final phase of North Vietnam’s conquest of South Vietnam, Đà Nẵng fell to communist forces on 29–30 March 1975.
-To commemorate this event, Vietnam issued two special postage stamps as part of its "Total Liberation" series on 14 December 1976.
+During the Vietnam War, what is later the Da Nang International Airport was the air base used by the South Vietnamese and United States Air Forces.
+The base became "one of the world's busiest aircraft hubs" during the war, reaching an average of 2,595 aircraft traffic operations daily, more than any other airport and airbase in the world at that time.

-Marble Mountain Air Facility, constructed in 1965, was also located in Da Nang.
+Marble Mountain Air Facility, constructed in 1965, was located in Da Nang.

-After 1975
+Socialist Republic of Vietnam

-Since the establishment of the Socialist Republic of Vietnam, Đà Nẵng has emerged as the third most important urban center in the central region of the country, following Ho Chi Minh City and Hanoi.
-The city is home to numerous educational institutions and significant economic sites.
+Since the establishment of the Socialist Republic of Vietnam, Đà Nẵng has had more educational institutions and economic sites.

-On October 24, 2024, the Standing Committee of the National Assembly issued Resolution No. 1251/NQ-UBTVQH15 regarding the reorganization of district- and commune-level administrative units in Da Nang City for the 2023–2025 period (the resolution takes effect on January 1, 2025).
+On 24 October 2024, the Standing Committee of the National Assembly issued Resolution No. 1251/NQ-UBTVQH15 regarding the reorganization of district- and commune-level administrative units in Da Nang City for the 2023–2025 period (the resolution takes effect on 1 January 2025).
 Accordingly, a portion of the natural area and population size of Lien Chieu District was adjusted and incorporated into Thanh Khe District.